SpookyScaryDev/SDL2/README.md

 The official source release of SDL can be found [here][2].

 ## Building SDL2 with premake5
 So far, the premake files I have written only support Windows.
-As such I have only included the binaries and batch files for building on Windows.
+As such I have only included the batch files for building on Windows.
 I will add support for Linux and MacOS if and when I need it or if there is sufficient demand.
 ### Windows